Beer Concept Test · Consumer Survey · 803 Respondents

 Fine-Tuning Simulator

-Same published model — or a subgroup refit — but redistribute response shares gradually rather than pinning.
+Same published model, but redistribute response shares gradually rather than pinning.
 Watch how small distributional changes move the purchase-intent needle.

 Try it